jacksorjacksor/BuildYourOwnDeveloperBlogWithUmbraco15AndAstro/Code/Frontend/README.md

 ## 6. Tell the teacher you are done 🙋‍♀️

-... also help anyone else who might have issues 😊
+... also, help anyone else who may nbe having issues 😊

 ## NOTE